 Q. There is no x86 folder: A. It means your Windows is 32-bit.

-Windows 10 recently received big overhaul especially in 2004 and 2103, at this time they are in beta phase, but hey you still can test them using WIndows 10 insider program (which is free). hop on to this guide to get started with the upcoming Windows 10 features.
+Windows 10 recently received a big overhaul especially in build 19041 (version 2004), at this time they are in the beta phase, but hey you still can test them using WIndows 10 insider program (which is free). hop on to this guide to get started with the upcoming Windows 10 features.

 There is more to why you should use 64-bit machines, especially if your purpose is to play games.
 Games like Apex Legends, PUBG, and other massive battle royale games use more than 8GB of RAM; as of now, you know the limit is 4GB RAM for 32-bit games.
 All the new computers come with 64 architecture, so you better start using the same architecture apps, for sure some applications are available in 32-bit, like small utilities to make bootable USB, there is nothing wrong with them.
 The conclusion here does not to be afraid to use 32-bit applications, and when possible, your preference should be 64-bit over 32-bit apps.